-It’s hard to deny; YouTube is a major advantage to any brand that’s serious about growth.
+It’s hard to deny; YouTube presents a major advantage to any brand that’s serious about growth.

 It is the second most visited site on the web, after all, boasting more than 30 million visitors who watch 5 billion videos per day.